yougotthisconf/yougotthis.io/content/static/contribute.md

 Our __annual January conference__ has 20-25 minute talks with 5-10 minutes of curated questions.
 Talks are selected through an open talk-submission and blind-review process.
 Talks are delivered live, and it is expected that speakers will take two 60 minute calls before the event to discuss content and do a technical test.
 We pay speakers £150 for their time.

 <newsletter-block title="Find out when talk submissions open" text="Get (infrequent) news about You Got This!
-Opt-out in one click."></newsletter-block>
+Opt-out in one click." class="not-prose"></newsletter-block>

 ## Write